a 501(c)3 Ocean Outreach Project

-In recognition of his achievements he was inducted into the Prestigious Explorers Club as a Fellow in 2004 and, in 2008, he was the 40th person in the club’s 104 year history to receive its prestigious Citation Of Merit award, for his contributions to the world of conservation and exploration.
-Tim has been profiled in the London Financial Times, The New York Times, Bloomberg News and appears regularly on FOX, CNBC, BBC.
-He is an on-air expert for CNN, BBC, CBC, FOX, MSNBC and CCTV for ocean search, exploration, diving operations, sciences, ocean environmental issues, climate change, conservation and advanced underwater robotics.
-He currently is CEO and President of Tiburon Subsea Services, based in New York City, specializing in underwater autonomous robotic operations.
+He has been profiled in the London Financial Times, The New York Times, Bloomberg News and appears regularly on FOX, CNBC, BBC, CBC and CNN as ocean technology and robotics expert.
+He is an on-air expert for CNN, BBC, CBC, FOX, MSNBC and CCTV on ocean search, exploration, diving operations, sciences, ocean environmental issues, climate change, conservation, and advanced underwater robotics.
+He currently is CEO and President of Tiburon Subsea Inc., based in New York City, specializing in underwater autonomous robotic operations.

-Robert "RB" Havens has 25 years of engineering experience in marine and industrial environments ranging from manufacturing machinery and control systems to state of the art marine robotics.
-With a resume that includes US Navy electrical engineer, maintenance/physical plant manager of a waste to energy power plant, Robert has a diverse background that has allowed him to become proficient in multiple engineering disciplines including steam generated power systems, hydraulic controls, marine and industrial electrical power generation and distribution systems, ship propulsion systems, ship navigation systems, ship satellite systems and fully integrated computer control systems.
-Over the last three years Robert has logged thousands of hours as the lead operator/maintenance technician for a benthic mapping project utilizing a Bluefin 12D AUV (Autonomous Underwater Vehicle).
-The 1,500m rated INS (Inertial Navigation System) equipped 12D carried duel frequency side scan sonar and photo mapping payloads operating at an average depth of 1,200 to 1500 meters deep.
+Robert "RB" Havens has more than 30 years of engineering and project management experience in marine and industrial environments ranging from waste to energy power plants to state of the art marine robotics.
+This diverse background has allowed him to become proficient in multiple engineering disciplines including steam electrical power systems, hydraulic controls, steel and alloy fabrication, marine and industrial electrical power generation and distribution systems, ship propulsion systems, ship/robotics navigation systems and fully integrated computer control systems.